seagle0128/doom-modeline/README.md

 ;; Whether display the total line number。
 (setq doom-modeline-total-line-number nil)

-;; If non-nil, only display one number for checker information if applicable.
+;; If non-nil, only display one number for check information if applicable.
-(setq doom-modeline-checker-simple-format t)
+(setq doom-modeline-check-simple-format t)

 ;; The maximum number displayed for notifications.
 (setq doom-modeline-number-limit 99)